LaurentVeyssier/Algorithmic-problems/README.md

 # Algorithmic-problems
-Resolve a set of problems using appropriate algorithm and design
+Resolve a set of problems using appropriate design for most efficient algorithm.

 This project solves a variety of topics related to basic algorithms.
 The objective is a clean and efficient solution in Python with an explanation of the efficiency of the code and design choices.